semanticlink/howtohypermedia/content/backend/aspnetcore-todo-api/2-modelling-representations.md

 ### Link relations

-#### IANA

-The current set of IANA link relations generally used.

-> Note: this is an incomplete set of IANA itself as well not containing link relations from other accepted sources.
+Below for completeness is an example of the IANA link relations that are generally used.
+This is an incomplete set of IANA itself as well not containing link relations from other accepted sources.

+> Note: the next tutorial deals with custom link relations which make up the "domain" of the application

 <Instruction>